-In addition to the programs and projects described on the previous pages, the District also conducts a number of outreach activities as part of its Information and Education program.
-This is done to provide the public with accurate information on projects and programs and to develop an awareness and concern for natural resources conservation and management.
+The District conducts a number of outreach activities as part of its Information and Education Program.
+This outreach provides the public with accurate information on Papio NRD projects and programs and develops an increased awareness and concern for natural resources conservation and management.
 Major activities include:

-- a.
-Program Brochures Informative brochures on Papillion Creek Watershed Flood Control Efforts, Conservation Education, Conservation Cost-Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide have been published.
-These brochures will be updated and distributed as necessary. - b.
-Education Programs The District is currently working with local teachers, environmental education specialists, and school administrators to provide outdoor education curricula and field trips at the Chalco Hills Recreation Area and in-classroom programming at schools in the District.
-Approximately 75,000 children visit Chalco Hills, or take advantage of other NRD-sponsored education programs each year.
-The District operates summer day camps for children aged 4-14 years old.
-These camps are planned and run by the NRD education staff.
-The District is also a major supporter of Earth Day and "World O!
+A. Program Brochures: Various informative brochures regarding Chalco Hills Recreation Area and District projects are updated, published, and distributed, as necessary.

+B. Education Programs: The District works with local teachers, environmental education specialists, and school administrators to provide in-classroom programming at schools throughout the District, as well as outdoor curricula and field trips at the Chalco Hills Recreation Area.
+Approximately 75,000 children visit Chalco Hills or take advantage of other Papio NRD-sponsored education programs each year.
+The District is also a major supporter of Earth Day Omaha and "World O!
 Water" celebrations.
-The District serves on the planning committee of numerous youth education programs, including Water Works for students
+The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake and Danish Alps; and Nebraska Envirothon, an environmental competition for high school students.
+The education team assists with other events including Outdoor Discovery Program, N.A.R.D.
+ACE Camp, Know Your Well, Chalco Summer Series, and disseminates 8,000 tree seedlings each year to schools in celebration of Arbor Day.

-- in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, and the Nebraska Envirothon, an environmental competition for high school students. - c.
-Teacher/School Grants Scholarships for \$200 are awarded annually to area teachers who wish to continue their education in conservation related subjects.
-The District also provides grants to develop outdoor classrooms at schools in the District. - d.
-Speakers Bureau In response to requests from various civic groups, approximately 20 presentations are made annually concerning resource management. - e.
-Media Relations Information is provided to the public by the local media through the District's media relations program.
-Coverage is secured in local and area newspapers, radio stations, and television stations, and their accompanying digital platforms (websites, social media, etc.). - f.
-Web Site Information about programs and projects is also provided through the District website www.PapioNRD.org.
-The website received additional updates in 2019. - g.
-Social Media The Papio NRD has an active social media presence on Facebook, Twitter, Instagram, and YouTube in which District information is distributed. - h.
-Interpretive signage highlighting the District's mission is used at recreation sites managed by the District including Chalco Hills, Prairie View, Elkhorn Landing, Graske Crossing, West Maple Site, and Platte River Landing.
-Signs detailing the NRD's funding of individual wildlife habitat sites have been developed and will be posted at appropriate locations.

-Activities Planned for Fiscal Year 2022 and Beyond: The District's Information and Education Program will continue to focus on established programs as well as developing new efforts.
-Information programs will continue to bring information to the public about District activities through media contacts and on-line information.
-Education programs will focus on teacher training on environmental conservation, continuing the day-camps offered at Chalco Hills.
+C. Teacher/School Grants: Scholarships for \$500 are awarded annually to area teachers who wish to continue their education in conservation-related subjects.
+The District also provides up to \$1,000 grants to develop outdoor classrooms and other projects at schools in the District.

+D. Speakers Bureau: In response to numerous requests annually from various civic groups, Papio NRD staff conduct presentations regarding resource management, flood mitigation, recreation, and other topics.

+E. Media Relations: The District provides information to the public through media relations outreach.
+Coverage is secured in local and area newspapers, radio stations, television stations, and their accompanying digital platforms (websites, social media, etc.)

+F. Website: Information about Papio NRD programs, projects, and events are provided on the District's website at www.papionrd.org.

+G. Social Media: In addition to the website, the public can find information about the Papio NRD programs, projects, and events via social media platforms Facebook, Twitter, Instagram and YouTube.

+H. Interpretive Signage: Signage that highlights the District's mission is used at recreation sites managed by the Papio NRD including Chalco Hills Recreation Area, Prairie View Recreation Area, Elkhorn Crossing Recreation Area, Graske Crossing Access Site, West Maple Road Access Site, and Platte River Landing.